The Northwest Palace at Nimrud

 The modern name Nimrud is taken from the biblical account of Nimrod the hunter who, according to Genesis 10:8-12, established the dynasty from which the Assyrians derived.
 The Assyrians themselves called the site Kalḫu (biblical Calaḫ), a name which first appears in texts from the 13th century BC.

 This website is sponsored by the UCLA-led research collaboration Cuneiform Digital Library Initiative and draws heavily from CDLI’s online content, while at the same time ordering for display, to a general audience, the image and text files I have gathered in the course of my own work on the Northwest Palace and the over 600 relief slabs mounted along the walls of the building’s main rooms.
-Given the unrest in the along the Tigris from Nimrud up to Mosul, and the threat it represents to the heritage of ancient Assyria, it seems all the more urgent to make public as much as possible of these files so that cultural officials may more easily recognize what has survived this period of failing security, and that they might more faithfully reconstruct this and other monuments to the artistry of ancient Mesopotamia.
+Given the unrest along the Tigris from Nimrud up to Mosul, and the threat it represents to the heritage of ancient Assyria, it seems all the more urgent to make public as much as possible of these files so that cultural officials may more easily recognize what has survived this period of failing security, and so that they might more faithfully reconstruct this and other monuments to the artistry of ancient Mesopotamia.
+We appear now to have credible video documentation of the wanton destruction by IS militants of at least Room S and its contents—a natural enough target, since as I well remember from my visits to Nimrud, this room contained some of the best preserved reliefs of the entire site.

 First, here are a few hyperlinks to associated online projects, and to CDLI’s files of Northwest Palace artifacts: